TheLacrox/react-typescript-tailwind-template/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance.<br />

+Include a tailwind build to compile tailwind.<br />

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!